 Baron Forgách Ferenc, a leading Renaissance Priest

 Baron Forgách Ferenc de Ghymes et Gács (c.
 1530 – 19 January 1577) was a Hungarian prelate of the Roman Catholic Church, who served as bishop of Várad (Oradea) and Chancellor of Transylvania between 1571 and 1575.
-His father, Forgách Zsigmond, had been the Treasurer of late King Louis II who died at Mohács in 1526.
-(I am using the Eastern name order for Hungarians where family names come first.)
+His father, Forgách Zsigmond, had been the Treasurer of the late King Lajos (Louis) II who died at Mohács in 1526.
+(I am using the Oriental name order for Hungarians where family names come first.)
 His family derived from the Hont-Pázmány kindred and held high positions in Hungary.
 Here is the family’s ancient nest at Gács / Halics, in Slovakia:

 His elder brother, Forgách Simon wanted him to join the army like himself but Ferenc listened to the encouragement of his mentor, the Latinist Oláh Miklós aka Nicolaus Olahus, and became a priest of the Roman Catholic Church.